|This is an OSSI open source variety. Click for more information about open source seeds.|

 Rozette makes a pretty large and sprawling plant, growing about 30 inches tall.
 The stolons are longer than most commercial varieties, usually about a foot long.
 It is a late variety, harvestable any time after about 100 days in our climate.
 The tubers continue to grow larger the longer the plant grows.
 Some growers will prefer to harvest about a month after flowering, which should produce tubers about six inches long.
 Left to grow until natural senescence, most tubers will grow about 10 inches long, but I have seen a few as long as 14 inches.
-Yields average a bit less than 2 pounds per plant under our conditions with an average tuber count of 14.
+Yields average a bit less than 2 pounds per plant under our standard conditions with an average tuber count of 14, but I have achieved an average yield as high as 4 lb 2 oz per plant on a 14 inch spacing with drip irrigation.
 Tubers have strong dormancy and store well for at least four months.
 If you need to store them longer, keep them in a perforated plastic bag in the refrigerator.

 From a breeding perspective, Rozette flowers heavily but holds berries poorly, so it is much easier to work with than Ozette, but still more difficult than the average potato.
 Rozette is also male sterile, so it requires a pollinator to set true seed.
 With consistent hand pollination over two months, I was able to collect about a gallon of berries from 64 plants.